IBS study uncovers hidden link between gut troubles and flexible joints

 Summary

-This study looked at nearly 500 adults with irritable bowel syndrome (IBS) to see how common FODMAP intolerance and joint hypermobility (very flexible joints) are.
-Researchers tested participants' reactions to certain sugars, checked their gut bacteria, and examined bowel function.
-The goal was to find which patients might benefit most from a low-FODMAP diet or other treatments.
+This completed study looked at nearly 500 adults with irritable bowel syndrome (IBS) to see how common FODMAP intolerance and joint hypermobility are.
+Researchers tested participants with breath tests and physical exams, and explored how these factors relate to gut bacteria and bowel function.
+The goal was to find which patients might benefit most from a low-FODMAP diet or other personalized treatments.

 Disclaimer